 § 2 The composition of the Board of Review and appointing the Board

-The board of review consists of a chairperson, three members chosen from among the staff and one member from the student body.
+The board of review consists of a chairperson, four members chosen from among the staff and one member from the student body.
 Each member has a personal deputy.

 The chairperson and the chairperson’s deputy are to be principal lecturers or lecturers.
 The other members from the staff are to be teachers.